It’s that wonderful time of year again to celebrate Chinese New Year! So, I have summed up 16 auspicious Chinese New Year recipes, especially for you.

 You can make spring rolls in advance as they freeze well.
 Then, deep-fry in hot oil directly from the freezer just before serving to enjoy the glass-shattering texture of freshly made spring rolls.

-2. Bak Kwa with an auspicous color
+2. Bak Kwa with an auspicious color

-Bak Kwa has a deep red color which is auspicious and believed to bring good luck.
+Bak Kwa has a deep red color, which is auspicious and believed to bring good luck.
 It’s available year-round but is hugely popular during Chinese New Year.

 You can make it with an oven, although charcoal will yield a smoky flavor on the grill.

-4. Buddha’s delight- a must-have vegetarian dish
+4. Buddha’s Delight- a must-have vegetarian dish

 Buddha’s delight is one of the main vegetable dishes, usually served during lunch on the 1st day of the Chinese New Year.